ArthurLvc/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed version of control system.
 Git is a really free software.
-I want to learn git.
+I want to learn git now.
+Let's do it.